 - Creating a plan for yourself

-- Working on and enhancing the skills that you have today
+- Or working on and enhancing the skills that you currently have

-Either way, by spending some time reflecting on what you do today and practicing new ways to be more effective in the future, you will set yourself up to experience positive compounding results.
+By spending time reflecting on what you do today and practicing new ways to be effective in the future, you set yourself up to experience positive results.

 Social media is a major distraction (which, by this point, is obvious).
 Because of that, one of my favorite ways for how to be productive is to limit my daily social media exposure.
 And… well… to be fully transparent, I don’t spend much time on social media at all anymore.

 9. How to be productive – Write it down as it happens

 You never know when your next idea may strike.
-Write them down as they occur so that you can revisit and tinker with them later when you have more time.
+So be prepared.
+Write down ideas as they occur and then revisit them later when you have more time.

-Personally, one of my favorite (and simplest) productivity habits is to write ideas down as they come to me.
+That said, one of my favorite productivity habits is to record ideas as they come to me.
 It’s a great way to: